Night Journey (ballet): Critical reception

 The New York Herald Tribune noted, "Miss Graham has created a fine and stirring work…and her own performance as Jocasta is generally a brilliant one..."
 The Dance Observers article said, "In the opening dance of tragic resignation, and in her solo bit at the end of the work, Martha Graham has invented for herself movement patterns which are among the most evocative and beautiful in her entire repertoire.
 So expressive in their violence, so provocative in their implication, so moving in their emotional content are these expressions of Jocasta's realization...she might easily be able to tell the entire story without benefit of the actual appearance of Oedipus, or the Seer, or the Daughters of the Night."

 Schuman's score was also very well received.
-Critic Walter Terry wrote its patterns provided exactly what Graham's "dance style needs most-abrupt, harsh rhythms, staccato phrases that are brief and insistent, long-held steely notes against which she seems to lean and swell."
+Critic Walter Terry wrote its patterns provided exactly what Graham's "dance style needs most — abrupt, harsh rhythms, staccato phrases that are brief and insistent, long-held steely notes against which she seems to lean and swell."
 Another reviewer described the score as "distinctive, ominous and foreboding, completely fitting in every respect."

 Several reviewers made mention of Noguchi's set, which was far more elaborate that those he had made previously for Graham.
 One wrote, "Each set per se seems right, each one becomes more beautiful than its predecessor... more imposing...more attention demanding, and consequently less effective."
 It "could almost stand by itself in a museum, and as a sculptural exhibit tell most of the story without benefit of figures."
 The bed, especially, was singled out for either praise or criticism.
-The New York Herald Tribune's critic "particularly like the glittering yet distorted bed which focused upon and symbolized the nature of the evil tragedy which best Jocasta and Oedipus."
+The New York Herald Tribune's critic "particularly like the glittering yet distorted bed which focused upon and symbolized the nature of the evil tragedy which beset Jocasta and Oedipus."
 The New York Times reviewer John Martin found it "highly stylized...over-designed and distracting."